richafnu/Viva/Viva/glint/setup/employee-raw-data-export.md

 6. To disable export of raw survey responses, set the control to NO.

 > [!NOTE]
-> You cannot enable export of raw survey responses when a program is in Approved status.
+> You can't enable export of raw survey responses when a program is in Approved status.
 To enable raw survey response export, ensure Approved is set to NO.

 Opting out of response exports occurs within the **Confidentiality** section of *Program Setup*.
 Program Summary is accessible from the *Survey Programs* configuration page of the admin dashboard.